Global Poker is one of the few online poker sites promising legal online poker to customers inside the US.

 Global Poker sells its own virtual currency called Gold Coins.
-These are virtual chips that players can accumulate and play with, but they are not redeemable for real money.
+These are virtual chips that players can accumulate and play with, but they are not redeemable for money.

-When a player buys Gold Coins, they are given bonus sweepstakes prizes in the form of Sweeps Coins.
-The Sweeps Coins can be used to buy into cash tournaments and ring games.
-Sweeps Coins can be cashed out through PayPal as real money.
+When a player purchases Gold Coins, they are given bonus sweepstakes prizes in the form of Sweeps Coins.
+The Sweeps Coins can be used to enter into cash tournaments and ring games.
+Sweeps Coins can be cashed out through PayPal as money.

 Outside of New Jersey, Nevada, and Delaware, it isn’t necessarily legal for online poker sites to accept US players.